Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 Automatic Drainage System

 - If your air conditioner comes with a built-in humidifier, it can help control humidity levels in your home.
 While you may not think you’d need this feature year-round, it can be beneficial in the colder months.
 Humid air retains more heat than dry air and a humidifier function can help keep a room much warmer during winter.
-Two of our top picks below double as humidifiers and the other acts as a dehumidifier to remove moisture from the air.

 - If you want to set your AC to turn on and off when the room reaches a certain temperature, a programmable thermostat is a must-have feature.
 Some cheaper portable air conditioners cut costs by leaving this function out and it can be a real pain having to manually adjust your AC unit throughout the day.
 A programmable thermostat ensures that you’re always cool and comfortable.